BumblebeeBat/FlyingFox/README.md

 to run: iex -S mix

-to talk to Flyin fox, use this: https://github.com/BumblebeeBat/flying_fox_cli
+to talk to FlyingFox, use this: https://github.com/BumblebeeBat/flying_fox_cli

 Code of conduct, development guidelines:
 Submit pull request.
 If I like, I will accept.
+I am interested in building custom versions of this blockchain.
+Github issues are used to decide what work needs to be done next.